 Things to do in Ischia

 Have Ferrante fever but can’t swing a tour?
 For filming locations from the HBO series, head to Ischia Ponte and spend the day at Maronti Beach.
 Be sure to read this article about the island’s preparation for filming (use Google Chrome to translate to English).

 Visit Castello Aragonese for €10 euros a person.
 It’s open 365 days a year, a rarity in Italy.
-Privately owned since 1912, read about its fascinating ancient history here.
+Privately owned since 1912, read more about the castle’s fascinating ancient history.